protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 ---

 ## <Dev Tool> Introdution
-The network indexer is a project created and maintained by Protocol Labs that is designed to index the data on the Filecoin and IPFS networks, and work alongside the DHT to enable the fast and efficient of data.
+The network indexer is a project created and maintained by Protocol Labs that is designed to index the data on the Filecoin and IPFS networks, and work alongside the Distributed Hash Table (DHT) employed by IPFS and Filecoin to enable the fast and efficient retrieval of content-addressed data.

 ## Why Use/ Who Uses <Dev Tool>